dbmi-pitt/SocialMediaDataScience/README.md

 Developed by Harry Hochheiser, harryh@pitt.edu.
 All errors are my responsibility.

-Creative Commons License
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 The remainder of this document will discuss how to use these modules for your class work.